tajawal/code-challenge/QA_Salesforce.md

 1. Navigate to the salesforce URL above.
 2. Login to the portal using the credentials above.
 3. Navigate to 'Service' App.
-4. Create a new 'Account'.
+5. Create a new 'Account'.
-5. Create a new 'Contact' under the same Account as above.
+7. Create a new 'Contact' using the same Account as above.
-6. Create a new 'Case' and enter all mandatory fields (Select the Account and Contact created above).
+8. Create a new 'Case' and enter values for all fields (Select the Account and Contact created above).

 ### Conditions
+- Include test cases for positive and negative scenarios.
 - Perform necessary assertions for each page and action performed.
-- Generate a report for executed tests.
+- Generate a report for executed test cases.

 ## Second Scenario
-1. Navigate to the salesforce URL above
+1. Navigate to the salesforce URL above.
 2. Login to the portal using the credentials above.
 3. Navigate to 'Service' App.
 4. Navigate to 'Cases'.